Voziv/presentations/solid/markdown/2-Open-Closed.md

+# O
-O - Open / Closed Principle
+Open / Closed Principle

 -----

+> “Software entities (classes, modules, functions, etc.) should be open
-> &ldquo; Open for extension, closed for modification &rdquo;
+> for extension, but closed for modification”

-Notes:
+>
+> — Wikipedia

 ----